-d.
+e.
 Audible Devices

-Audible warning devices, together with signs should be in place to explain their meaning, at those areas with sudden changes in operation.
+Audible warning devices, together with signs to explain their meaning, at those areas with sudden changes in operation that result in large flows and rapidly changing tailwater levels, shall be put in place.

-e.
+f.
 Other safety measures

 - i.
 Other safety measures can be through educating and informing Workers including the public; - ii.
 Setting-up of procedures for safer plant operations is required.
 Information dissemination can be brochures, company literature, video tapes, television/radio/newspaper articles and advertisements, though announcements in public gatherings and schools, civic and non-government organizations, etc.; - iii.
-There should be change in operating procedures to improve safety conditions at a plant when needed such as modifying gate opening procedures that reduce or eliminate sudden surges in flows or may be used to direct flows to less dangerous areas; - iv.
-Uniformed guards can be employed in some heavily used public areas to implement regulations and warning signs and minimize trespassing and vandalism; and - v.
-To reduce vandalism and/or malicious mischiefs, wire cables can be substituted for ropes, signs can be stenciled or engraved on concrete surfaces and communication with barangay officials and police can help catch offenders.
+There should be change in operating procedures to improve safety conditions at a plant when needed such as modifying gate opening procedures that reduce or eliminate sudden surges in flows or may be used to direct flows to less dangerous areas: - Uniformed guards can be employed in some heavily used public areas to implement regulations and warning signs as well as to minimize trespassing and vandalism; - v.
+To reduce vandalism and/or malicious mischiefs, wire cables can be substituted for ropes, signs can be stenciled or engraved on concrete surfaces and communication with barangay officials and police can help catch offenders.; and - vi.
+Spillways, intake areas, and tailrace areas should be sufficiently lighted at night (i.e., perimeter lighting) to be recognizable from the canal line and the reservoir, if appropriate.